mnnxp/cadbaselibrary-blender/README.md

 ### Getting data

-To get the data, click on the **Get Data** button.
+To get the data, click on the **Pull Data** button.
 Depending on the open position (directory), this will start the process of retrieving a list of the user's favorite components, a list of component modifications, or downloading files from the file set of the selected component modification for Blender.

 ### Sending data